SimonGenin/hadron-docs/docs/packages/routing.md

 Callback function
 ```

 You can use either raw middleware compatible with the underlying micro-framework, or the special form of Hadron middleware.
-You can mix both types, taking to the account recommendations specified below.
+You can mix both types, taking into account the recommendations specified below.

 ### Raw middlewares

-The ability to use raw middlewares gives you possibility to use huge amount of existing third-party middlewares.
-You could also write your custom raw middlewares, however in most cases we recommend you to use Hadron middlewares syntax.
+The ability to use raw middlewares gives you the possibility to use a huge amount of existing third-party middlewares.
+You can also write your custom raw middlewares, however in most cases we recommend you use the Hadron middlewares syntax.

 Raw middlewares take three arguments: `request`, `response` and `next`.
-First two are objects and third one - function which executed continues request flow, for example:
+The first two are objects and the third one - a function which continues the request flow when executed, for example:

 ```javascript
 const myRawMiddleware = (req, res, next) => {